 As time goes on and gear piles grow, every climber encounters a similar problem … a struggle timeless in age and endless in frustration.
 How do I get my awesome pile of gear from my living room to the crag and beyond?
 The answer, fretful climber, lies within this guide to climbing packs.

-Part 1: how to properly size a pack
+Part 1: how to properly size a rock climbing pack